chapter 01

 chapter 03

 I went to the hill of olive trees almost every day after school.
-Liz came with me when she could.
+Susanna came with me when she could.
 Her parents were more hard line then my parents.
+They kept a close watch on her.
 My father was too busy with his importing and exporting and playing priest in the synagogue to have time for his 6 children.
+And with Jesus away in Cairo, mother didn’t think I could get into any trouble.

-My older brother liked Jesus and my 4 younger sisters loved him.
-Parents of Jewish children usually thought him a little too controversial.
+Though my parents were determined to dislike Jesus, my older brother liked Jesus and my 4 younger sisters loved him.
+So many of the women and children liked him.
+Enjoyed his high spirits.
+It was just the parents of Jewish children that usually thought him a little too controversial.

 "That Jesus Christ is looking for trouble."

-That was not true.
+So often I heard someone say that.
+And it was so far from true.
 He was simply trying to discover the difference between traditional methods of conduct and how the world went on oblivious to any creeds.
+He was looking to shed the yoke of unquestioned culture and tradition.
+And in a world where the Romans were changing both, it was the most obvious thing for any curious mind to question.

 "I got a letter from John."